MakeSchool-Tutorials/Makestagram-Swift-V3/P15-Displaying-Posts/content.md

 ## Refactoring to Storyboard

-Next we'll repeat a similar process.
+Next we'll refactor our first tab into it's own storyboard.

 > [action]
 >